Korfball at the 2022 World Games

 The korfball competition at the 2022 World Games took place in July 2022, in Birmingham in United States, at the Birmingham Jefferson Convention Complex.
 Originally scheduled to take place in July 2021, the Games were rescheduled for July 2022 as a result of the 2020 Summer Olympics postponement due to the COVID-19 pandemic.

 Qualification

-A total of 8 teams will compete in the korfball event at the 2022 World Games.
+A total of 8 teams competed in the korfball event at the 2022 World Games.

 The 2019 IKF World Korfball Championship (IKF WKC) acted as the qualification tournament.
-Eight best teams qualified for the World Games, because top 8 consisted of participants of at least four different continents.
+The eight best teams qualified for the World Games, because the top 8 consisted of participants from at least four different continents.